 Do I need to pay a salary/hourly rate?

 Yes, ideally you will pay a salary/hourly rate to the student working with you.
-However, there are instances where this would not be required, for example if the work experience or project is linked to an academic or Nottingham Advantage Award module offered by the university, or where the University provides a bursary through one of our employability schemes.
-Again, we can discuss this with you.
+However, there are instances where this would not be required, for example if the work experience or project is linked to an academic or Nottingham Advantage Award module offered by the university, or where the university provides a bursary through one of our employability schemes.
+We can discuss this further with you.
 Charitable and volunteering organisations can also be exempted and can offer volunteering-only opportunities.

 Are there any costs for advertising for interns?